 But she “looks” Latina, so what does it matter, you say.

 Google is your friend.
 Use it.
 Latinx is not a race, it’s an ethnicity.
-We’re not all the same and there’s not one latinx “look” and to suggest that just because she’s brown she’s good representation is not just ignorant, it’s disrespectful.
+We’re not all the same and there’s not one latinx “look” and to suggest that just because she’s brown (or has a good tan) she’s good representation is not just ignorant, it’s disrespectful.

 But she’s just an actress playing a role, this is above her pay grade, you say.